 As in all cryptocurrency trading, there is a risk that protocols break down because of a technical problem or hacking.
 This risk is somewhat higher in non-custodial loans, since all DeFi activity is completely algorithmically governed.

 The FDIC requires all traditional banks to maintain a certain level of liquidity; crypto loan providers are not subject to this requirement.
-If the market crashes, an unexpectedly large number of clients default on their loans, or if a platform breaks or is exploited, the platform may find itself without the liquidity to return a borrower’s collateral.
+If the market crashes, an unexpectedly large number of clients default on their loans, or if a platform breaks or is exploited, the crypto lending platform may find itself without the liquidity to return a borrower’s collateral.

 Margin calls and forced liquidations

-To prevent illiquidity during market downturns, crypto platforms will issue margin calls or force liquidations.
+To prevent illiquidity during market downturns, lending platforms will issue margin calls or force liquidations.
 If a cryptocurrency’s value drops to a point where many borrowers’ LTVs are too high for the platform to maintain, the platform will inform borrowers that they must increase the value of their collateral or risk liquidation.

 If the call is not met, the platform may liquidize enough of the collateral to bring an account’s LTV back to the maximum allowed ratio.
 In this case, a trader will have forfeited that portion of their deposit, will have incurred capital gains or losses, and may be charged transaction and broker fees.